The Applicant Guide: How Will My Application Be Processed?

 1. Validation check

 When HSE receives the application, an initial assessment of the information will be made to determine if the submission is complete.
-The information checked at this stage is outlined in "Overview of the Processes and Procedures for the Authorisation of Plant Protection Products -Appendix 3: Criteria for the validation check'.

 A fee is charged for this step whether the application is accepted or not.
 If the submission is regarded as incomplete it will be rejected and the application closed.
 Any subsequent application will need to be submitted in full and will be allocated a new application (COP) number.

 Applications rejected at this stage are likely to be incomplete or missing part of the required documentation.

 For administrative applications, requiring no technical input, the detailed technical sift and evaluation stage are not applicable.

 Following the validation check applications requiring a technical input will be streamed appropriately to either directly enter the evaluation stage or to be considered by the detailed technical sift.
 The latter applies to the types of application listed below (see detailed technical sift).

 If the application is accepted following the validation check it will undergo a detailed sift, where required, to ensure that the application is of sufficient quality to undergo a full evaluation.